ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-schinazi-connect-udp-listen.md

 # The connect-udp-listen Header Field {#hdr}

 The "connect-udp-listen" header field’s value is an Integer.
-It is set as the Context ID.
+It is set as the Context ID allocated for Listener UDP Proxying; see {{mechanism}}.
 Any other value type MUST be handled as if the field were not present by the recipients (for example, if this field is defined multiple times, its type becomes a List and therefore is to be ignored).
 This document does not define any parameters for the connect-udp-listen header field value, but future documents might define parameters.
 Receivers MUST ignore unknown parameters.

 # Security Considerations